Missouri auto mechanics that sustain injuries in the workplace may be entitled to Missouri workers compensation benefits.

-Auto mechanics perform same tasks for several years, and over the time, they can develop chronic injuries as a result.
+Auto mechanics perform the same tasks for several years, and over time, they can develop chronic injuries as a result.
 Mechanics have to stand or kneel on hard surfaces for long hours.
 This can put pressure and stress on knee joints that are protected by a layer of muscle and fat.
 This can cause wear and tear of the joints and result in serious pain.
 Chronic back injuries are common among auto mechanics.

 Most Auto Mechanic Injuries Are Preventable

 Thankfully, most of these injuries are preventable.
 With the right kind of safety gear and common sense, auto mechanics can save themselves of these injuries.
 To complete their work safely, auto mechanics should wear proper safety equipment such as gloves, masks, goggles, and knee pads.
-Even employers should educate their workers on correct ways to lift and carry objects in a way that puts least strain on the body.
+Even employers should educate their workers on correct ways to lift and carry objects in a way that puts the least strain on the body.
 Workers should perform stretching and other simple exercises to prevent repetitive stress injuries.
 Mechanics should not use tools that they are not trained to work with.

 Missouri Workers Compensation Benefits for Auto Mechanics

 Missouri auto mechanics that sustain injuries in the workplace may be entitled to Missouri workers compensation benefits.
-Contact the Law Office of James M. Hoffmann today to ensure that your rights are protected right from the beginning of the workers compensation claims process.
+Contact the Law Office of James M. Hoffmann today to ensure that your rights are protected right from the beginning of the

 Call (816) 399-3706 for a free consultation